A Way To Handle Uncomfortable Cringey Memories Of Your Social Mistakes

 Cringing at your awkward mistakes isn't the worst psychological pain in the world, but it's still uncomfortable.
 The moments often pass on their own before long, but I'll still share a method to resolve them a little more quickly.

 It can be counterintuitive, but in my experience a good way to make cringe attacks pass is to accept you're feeling that way, lean into it, and let the emotion run its course.
-Often when we feel an unpleasant emotion we do other things to make it go away, so we don't have to feel it anymore.
+Often when we feel an unpleasant emotion we do other things to make it go away, so we don't have to experience it anymore.
 If you're cringing and beating yourself up you might try:

 - Forcing yourself not to think about the cringey moment